 It is not Art Nouveau (its design is neo-Byzantine) BUT it is really gorgeous.
 It has gold plated domes, which glisten in the sun and demand your admiration.

-7. German embassy, Raiņa bulvāris
+7. German Embassy, Raiņa bulvāris

 Whether you walk the whole length of Elizabetes Iela and then double back, or leave it after the Cathedral, you should head south along the Brīvības bulvāris and then turn left onto Raiņa bulvāris.
-Right on the corner, you will find the impressive-looking German embassy.
+Right on the corner, you will find the impressive-looking German Embassy.
 You can’t miss it: it has an angular peachy-coloured façade with arched windows and flags flying outside.
 It is very grand.

 Optional detour: If you’re keen, you could detour all the way down Raiņa bulvāris (both left and right) to check out all the Art Nouveau buildings on this street.
 Or, if you’re in a hurry, go straight onto stop 8.

-8. Freedom monument
+8. Freedom Monument

 Very close to the German Embassy is a tall monument called the Freedom Monument, which honours those killed during the Latvian War of Independence (1818-1820).
 It is in the National Romantic style and depicts Latvian culture in reliefs around the base.
 On top of the column is a copper statue of Liberty holding up three stars.

-The monument was considered for demolition during the Soviet occupation of Latvia – but it endured and became a symbol for independence, especially during the 1980s, when there were rallies at the monument, so it carries a lot of meaning.
+The monument was considered for demolition during the Soviet occupation of Latvia – but it endured and became a symbol of independence, especially during the 1980s, when there were rallies at the monument, so it carries a lot of meaning.

 There’s also a restaurant and bar near the Freedom Monument, called Kolonade – this could be a good place to stop if you need a drink (or somewhere to come back to for dinner).
 They have an outdoor terrace, which is once if the weather is good.

-9. The Cat House in the old town
+9. The Cat House

-From the Freedom Monument, carry on south into Riga old town.
+From the Freedom Monument, carry on south into Riga Old Town.
 At 10/12 Meistaru Iela, there is a yellow building known as the Cat House.
 The design takes some inspiration from medieval times, but it was built in 1909 and is a somewhat plainer example of Art Nouveau in Riga compared to some of the other buildings.

 However, a big reason it is included in this tour is its two whimsical cat sculptures on the roof, so make sure you look up to see them peering over the edge of the roof.

 After this, feel free to explore the old town.
 There’s less Art Nouveau architecture to see in this area, but there are still plenty of interesting buildings in older styles, including the House of the Blackheads and several cathedrals and churches.
 And did you know you can learn to shoot with a bow and arrow in Riga‘s old town?

-However, if you are into really romantic European old towns, I’d suggest you check out Ljubljana, with its fairytale castle.
+However, if you are into really romantic European old towns, I’d suggest you check out lovely Ljubljana, with its fairytale castle.